felix001/commontools/README.md

 ```

 # log.py
-Allows you to log the input and output for each function of a class by just declaring a single class level decorator.
+Allows you to log the input and output for each function.

 ```
 from log import class_logger,method_logger